Connect with us

 “At Northampton we had a lot of older players, but here we have a pretty young team.
 We have got a lot of good, young players.
 I’m labelled as one of the older ones and I’m only 25!”

 “It was tremendous,” said McDonald, who spent time at Manchester City and Stoke as a youngster.
-“Beating a Premier League side in Stoke, going to Milton Keynes and winning in front of 9 or 10,000 away fans.
-The away support has been tremendous all season and we had some great days in the Cup.”
+“Beating a side in Stoke, going to Milton Keynes and winning in front of 9 or 10,000 away fans.
+The away support has been tremendous all season and we had some great days in the FA Cup.”

 But was it a distraction from the main aim of winning promotion back to the third tier?

-“It could have been,” reflected McDonald, who drifted into Non-League after a spell at Oldham and played for Colwyn Bay, Nantwich Town, Hereford United and AFC Telford United before joining Northampton.
+“It could have been,” reflected McDonald, who drifted into Non-League after a spell at and played for Colwyn Bay, Nantwich Town, Hereford United and AFC Telford United before joining Northampton.

 “We were playing a few more games in the Cup and you would look at the league table and see we had two or three games in hand, but you would rather have the points in the bag.